clicky/clicky.sh/content/posts/opinions/null-is-shit.md

 }
 ```

-I don't really like constructors for the reasons above, they're not a great pattern.
+I don't really like constructors in languages with null for the reasons above, they're not a great pattern.
 Instead a TryCreate is much safer.

-### The resulting Try Pattern everywhere
+### 9. The resulting Try Pattern everywhere

+``` cs
+public bool TryGetThing(object data, out object thing);
+```

 The result of all of this is I use this pattern every day everywhere.
 This is _kind of_ ok.
 As long as I don't need to do async, certain closures, parallelisation, and a few other scenarios.

 But it still feels shit.
 Why do I have to do this everywhere just to be sure I won't stub my toe?

-``` cs
-public bool TryGetThing(object data, out object thing);
-```

-# Solutions
+# Now what

+This isn't to say I always think a value should be "something", not-something-useful is a very very useful state for a value

 ## Immutability

-Using value types such as structs and enums can prevent the possibility of null entering our code.
+Using value types such as structs and enums will prevent nulls entering our code.

 ``` cs
 public enum Result { None = 0, Success, Failure }